-The average cost to treat a home for termites is $300 to $1,200, with most people paying around $520 for a liquid perimeter treatment on a 2,500 sq.ft. home.
-The low cost for this project would be $240 for treating the foundation of a new garage with a barrier.
-The high cost would be $6,500 for heat treatment of a 2,500 sq.ft. home with barrier protection added to the outside walls.
+It is important to note that the supply chain issues impacting many industries around the globe continue to impact costs.
+Homeowners can expect an increase in average costs throughout 2023 of 1.7% to 2.6%, depending on inflation and the health of the supply chain.
+The average cost to treat a home for termites is $450 to $2,000.
+Most people pay around $680 for a liquid perimeter treatment on 170 linear feet or around a 1,750 sq.ft. home.
+The low cost for this project would be $300 for chemical micro-treatments to treat a new infestation along one 50-foot wall of the home.
+The high cost would be $7,050 for heat treatment of a 2,500 sq.ft. home with barrier protection added to the outside walls.

 Termite control is also priced according to the type of treatment.
 There are two main groups in which different types of termite treatments could be organized, tent and no tent treatments.
 Some treatments take place on the exterior of the home and are priced by the linear foot.
 These are usually done to take care of subterranean termites.
 Those that infest the interior of the home are known as drywood.
 They need different methods to exterminate them.
 These methods are generally priced by the sq.ft.

 In rare instances, you may have a small area that is infested.
 If this is the case, you can have a micro-treatment done.
 This is more costly per foot but is generally effective at dealing with small issues.
 The type of treatment you receive impacts your total costs.
 Not every type will be right for every circumstance.
 Your exterminator may recommend one over another for any given job.
 The costs shown below are for each treatment based on either linear or square footage, depending on how that treatment is administered and priced.

 |Treatment Type||Average Cost per Treatment|